-I combine mediation with independent research and my work with the UK Administrative Justice Institute (UKAJI), based at the University of Essex.
+I combine my mediation practice with independent consultancy and research.
+As well as being an accredited mediator, I am a visiting Research Fellow with the UK Administrative Justice Institute (UKAJI), based at the University of Essex.

 I became interested in mediation while working as an editor for the American Arbitration Association.
 This introduction to dispute resolution inspired me to train as a mediator with the Community Justice Center in Queens, New York City, in 1987.
 For about two years I went into the Center after work to mediate neighbour disputes, landlord-tenant disputes, and a range of other locally based problems.
 In 1990 I moved to the UK, where I joined my local mediation service, had more training, became a trainer, and gained my accreditation.